Accessibility for Ontarians with Disabilities Act (AODA) Compliance

 - The deadline for public-sector organizations of any size and private-sector organizations with 50 or more employees to ensure their public-facing web content meets WCAG 2.0 Level AA success criteria was January 1, 2021.

-- All businesses and nonprofits with 20 or more employees were required to file an accessibility compliance report with the Government of Ontario, confirming compliance with AODA requirements, by June 30, 2021.
+- All businesses and nonprofits with 20 or more employees were required to file an accessibility compliance report with the Government of Ontario, confirming compliance with AODA requirements.
+The most recent deadline to file this report was December 31, 2023.
+The next deadline will be December 31, 2026.

 WCAG: The standard for AODA compliance